 The Chicago Lighthouse Scholarship Program

-Important Announcement: The 2014 Chicago Lighthouse Application will be available starting January 2014.
+Important Announcement: The 2015 Chicago Lighthouse Scholarship will be available for download starting in mid-January.

-Thirty awards were presented to outstanding students who are blind or visually impaired from across the United States pursuing higher education on Saturday, August 3, 2013.
+40 awards were presented to outstanding students who are blind or visually impaired from across the United States pursuing higher education on Saturday, July 19, 2014.

 "After all of the sacrifices my parents made, and all of the struggles I faced as a visually impaired student in a new country, I was admitted to Stanford University.
 However, the reality of Stanford's cost quickly stifled our excitement.
 It didn't seem like we could afford it.
 That is, until I was notified that I had received a scholarship from The Chicago Lighthouse and Lader Family Foundation.
 Thanks to this support, I was able to fulfill my dream of attending Stanford and enjoyed the most gratifying year of my life."